dev-juju/entain/web/README.md

     - `@types` contains all global types. **Types that are only used by one component should generally not be placed here, but should be defined in the component**.
 All types should be exported to make them available to [TypeDoc](#Documentation).
     - `app` contains all routes (pages).
 See [NEXT.js](#NEXT.js) section for more on page routing.
     - `components` contains all re-usable components.
+    - `database` contains all data fetching related code.
+The methods here should ideally only be used by state machines.
+Components should be as dumb as possible and rely strictly on the state machines for data.
     - `theme` contains theming configurations, variants, theme provider, UI theme picker etc. Themes are defined using [Material UI](#MUI).
     - `translations` contains translation configurations, supported languages, UI language picker etc. **Actual translation files should be co-located with the corresponding component.**
     - `util` contains shared utility functions, hooks and global constants.
 Functions and hooks are defined in separate files (when possible) and as close to the consuming component(s) as possible.
 Only those that a truly global (or do not belong to any specific component/page) are placed here.